Search

 The positive aspects of taking on a new approach (innovative)/How the project has expanded on existing examples of good practice (good practice)

 Barnardo’s Scotland Welcome Service as well as the Ukrainian community have been able to benefit from this Supporting New Scots ESOL funding.
-The third sector is anew concept for a lot of Ukrainian families and therefore trust can take time to build.
+The third sector is a new concept for a lot of Ukrainian families and therefore trust can take time to build.

 As people have become familiar with Barnardo’s (who we are and what we offer),we have been able to listen to the needs of the community and utilise these relationships to provide and offer a wide range of ESOL opportunities.
 These relationships have helped the success of each project.

-Breath of Delivery
+Breadth of Delivery

 As a service we were able to offer a wide range of ESOL opportunities to babies through to adults and on many occasions, whole family learning was encouraged and supported.